 - time off work.

 Now look back at the Shipping side of your paper again.
-Although shipping a car is easier and doesn’t involve a laundry list of costs, you still want to look at the variables so that you understand the answer when you ask, “How much does it cost to ship a car?”
+Although shipping a car is easier and doesn’t involve a laundry list of costs, you still want to look at the variables so that you understand the answer when you ask, “How much does it cost to ship a car across the country?”
 The variables include:

 - Total distance of shipment